neftjs/neft/Get-Started.md

 Application run in native environment will automatically restart.

 To make it works, you will need to specify `buildServer.host` in your `local.json` file.
 We recommend to use your machine IP address.

+Changing static files or custom native code requires you to rerun your application on a device manually.